Do Asians face discrimination in Germany due to coronavirus? | DW | 06.02.2020

 Türk also mentions a birthday party he attended over the weekend.
 He says when people found out what he did for a living, they began asking questions about when he had last been to China, and if he was ill.
 He says the questions were half-joking, half-serious, and he told them, "don't get carried away."
 He says he has yet to hear about discrimination from any of his Chinese friends.

-All of the Asians we talked with in Bonn answered with a definitive "No" when asked if they had experienced any discrimination.
+All of the people we talked to within the Asian community in Bonn answered with a definitive "no" when asked if they had experienced any discrimination.
 Well, almost all of them.
-One woman employed at an Asian take-away restaurant said that when her friends were at the drug store the other day, the cashier immediately reached for the disinfectant spray after they paid.
+One woman employed at an Asian takeaway restaurant said that when her friends were at the drug store the other day, the cashier immediately reached for the disinfectant spray after they paid.

 -